material-admin/doc-material-components/buttons-examples/iOS/ios-FAB.md

 To make use of the theming methods shown in the examples above do the following:

-1. Install the theming extensions with Cocoapods
-    Add the following line to your `Podfile`:
+1. Install the Buttons theming extensions with Cocoapods Add the following line to your `Podfile`:

     ```